 Audience

-Clinicians, public health practitioners, and researchers wishing to gain knowledge and skills in translating evidence into practice.
+Clinicians, public health practitioners, and researchers seeking to build skills in selecting, designing, and analyzing studies that translate evidence into practice.

 Offered: Spring Term